 Animator 2: What, like Kimba the White Lion?

 Katzenberg: Sounds perfect!
 Simba the Lion or whatever.
 I already love it!

 The theme of identity was explored more thoroughly and quite explicitly in the Lion King.
 The Prince who blames himself for the death of his father the Great King and abandons his identity, to run off into the forest and live as a wastrel.
 Again, the climax of the film isn’t defeating his uncle Scar.
 It is when Simba chooses to resume his true identity.
-Now as the prince as Hero and Redeemer.
+Now, the Prince as hero and redeemer.
 This is literally one of the oldest stories there is.
 The first telling of it being the murder of the god Osiris by his brother Set and his son Horace avenging his father, then ascending his throne.

-Another well-known aspect of the Lion King was the fact that it was viewed as an African American Disney movie.
+Another well-known aspect of the Lion King was the fact that it was viewed as a movie about African American fatherhood.
 Despite the fact that it starred Mathew Broderick and half the cast was white, the producers made the absolutely brilliant decision to cast James Earl Jones as Mufasa.

-Preening is very important to Lefties and at a boxoffice haul of three quarter of a billion dollars worldwide, there was a lot to preen about.
+Preening is very important to Lefties and at a box office haul of three quarters of a billion dollars worldwide, there was a lot to preen about.
 The Lion King proved to them that they could both virtue signal and make a shitload of money.
 Everyone was delighted with the result.

 The Animators went back to their boss:Animator 1: So, about Treasure Island in…

 Michael Eisner: No. Look we have a really good thing going here with ethnically friendly animation, Jim Hawkins in SPACE is not ethnically friendly because being English just ain’t ethnic.

 Animator 2: Well, what if we make Jim…